Personalized Federated Learning on Data with Dynamic Heterogeneity under Limited Storage: Introduction

 \section{Introduction}

 Federated Learning (FL) \cite{01} is an emerging distributed machine learning framework with privacy protection.
-In FL, the clients upload the locally trained model to the server for aggregation to reduce communication bandwidth and real-time requirements while avoiding direct exposure of potential sensitive data on the client, and the server aggregates the local models into a global model and distributes it to each client.
-However, in real-world applications, the data distribution within client and between clients varies over time \cite{02}, and the accessible data on the client side is often limited by storage space and relevant regulations and policies \cite{N03, 04}.
-For example, in the context of the COVID-19 pandemic, health institutions in different regions can use FL to conduct research while protecting data privacy \cite{05}, but the high mutation rate of the virus can lead to differences in the distribution and trends of medical data across institutions (see Figure \hyperref[Figure 1]{1}),
+In the forbidden of transmitting local dataset, clients collaborate to train a shared global model by transmitting the updates of the local models.
+However, in practice, data heterogeneity within and between clients varies over time \cite{02}, and the accessible data on the client side is often limited by relevant data regulations and policies \cite{N03} \cite{04}.
+For example, health institutions in different regions can use FL to conduct research on COVID-19 \cite{05} together, but the high mutation speed of the virus can lead to differences in the distribution and trends of medical data across institutions (see Fig \hyperref[Figure 1]{1}), and the data protection regulations \cite{N03} limit the storage time for original data.

-and the original medical data usually cannot be stored for a long time in medical institutions \cite{N03}, meaning that FL methods need to have strong robustness to be applied in such practical situation.
-We call the FL situation where data flows like a stream on each client as "Flowing Data Heterogeneity under Restricted Storage".
-Since the existence of a single global model can applicable to all clients is at odds with the fact of the statistical heterogeneity of data observed between different clients \cite{06, 07}, FL methods should provide personalized global models for each client when data heterogeneity is unknown, which is also known as personalized Federated Learning (pFL).
+We denote the FL situation above as “Data with Dynamic Heterogeneity under Limited Storage”.
+In this situation, the global model is often difficult to meet the utility of each client \cite{06} \cite{07}, FL should customize personalized global model for clients to adapt to their local data, this type of FL is denoted as personalized Federated Learning (pFL).